We may update this notice and our policies from time to time, so please check back here for the latest version.

 There are legal bases that allow us to process your personal data, for example:

-– Consent: if you visit our site, we may ask you for your consent when completing the contact form or any other sign up or subscribe portal available on the website.
+Consent: if you visit our Website, we may ask you for your consent when completing the contact form or any other sign up or subscriber portal available on our Website.

-– Legal Compliance: when we are legally required to process your data, for instance, if it relates to our obligations to HMRC or if it concerns a criminal activity).
+Legal Compliance: when we are legally required to process your data, for instance, if it relates to our obligations to HMRC or if it concerns a criminal activity.

 We handle your personal data with the greatest level of care and expertise, including the appropriate controls and internal system to keep it safe and secure.
 We will only keep your personal data as long as necessary to comply with the purpose for which it was collected, that means that, when it is no longer necessary, we may delete or anonymise the data.

-Some of our partners and third parties who may receive your personal data are based outside of the European Economic Area.
-In such cases, we will only transfer your information to countries that have been deemed to have an adequate level of protection for personal data or we will ensure that our partners are contractually-bound to protect your data to the same degree that is required in the European Union.]
+Some of our partners and third parties who may receive your personal data are based outside of the UK.
+In such cases, we will only transfer your information to countries that have been deemed to have an adequate level of protection for personal data or we will ensure that our partners are contractually-bound to protect your data to the same degree that is required in the United Kingdom.

 Sometimes we will share your personal data with trusted third parties, for example, to detect any fraudulent activity, or assist law enforcement authorities.
-In these scenarios we will only provide the data they need to perform their specific function, they only use the data provided as intended and they have appropriate measures in place to protect your data and delete it once the function has been performed, or delete it when we cease working with them.
+In these scenarios we will only provide the data they need to perform their specific function.
+We will require they only use the data provided as intended and they have appropriate measures in place to protect your data and delete it once the function has been performed, or delete it when we cease working with them.

 You can set preferences for how Google advertises to you using the Google Ad Preferences page.

-– Right to erasure.
-You have the right to obtain from us the erasure of your personal data in some circumstances for instance when the processing is no longer necessary for the purposes for which it was collected or the processing is based on your consent and such consent is withdrawn and no other legal justification for processing applies.
+Right to erasure: you have the right to obtain from us the erasure of your personal data in some circumstances for instance when the processing is no longer necessary for the purposes for which it was collected or the processing is based on your consent and such consent is withdrawn and no other legal justification for processing applies.

 If you are outside of the UK, please contact the relevant data protection regulator in your country of residence.

 “Cookies” are small pieces of information that are stored by your browser on your computer’s hard-drive.
-Our cookies do not contain any personally identifying information.
 We use the encrypted information collected by them to help improve your experience of our site and to help us to identify and resolve errors.

 You should note that there are different types of cookies, depending on the duration, function and who owns the cookies.

-Analytics cookies – We use Google Analytics to track your use of the website.
-These cookies are used to monitor the performance of the site by using anonymised data (i.e. not traceable to any particular person) of how our site is used.
+Analytics cookies: we use Google Analytics to track your use of our Website.
+These cookies are used to monitor the performance of our Website by using anonymised data (i.e. not traceable to any particular person) of how our Website is used.
 There are cookies which enable you to use Google Maps on the Website.
 As well as cookies that are used for the purposes of analytics, and the analytics providers we use are Google Analytics.
-The information generated by the cookies about your use of our website (including your IP address) may be transmitted to and stored by our analytics providers on their servers in the EEA or the United States.
-They will use this information for the purpose of evaluating your use of the Website, compiling reports on website activity and providing other services relating to website activity and internet usage.
+The information generated by the cookies about your use of our Website (including your IP address) may be transmitted to and stored by our analytics providers on their servers in the EEA or the United States.
+They will use this information for the purpose of evaluating your use of our Website, compiling reports on website activity and providing other services relating to website activity and internet usage.
 Analytics providers may also transfer this information to third parties where required to do so by law, or where such third parties process the information on their behalf.
 We use the following cookies: _utma, _utmb, _utmc, and _utm3.